HassanAhmed2Ha/-AgriTech-AI-Hassan-Ahmed-Prototype-/README.md

 ---

 ## 🌍 Acknowledgments
-- **Erasmus+ New Regeneration 2.0** – for mentorship and sustainability frameworks.
+- **Erasmus+ New Regeneration 2.0** – mentorship in sustainability innovation.
 - **Misr El-Kheir Foundation** – for research and academic support.
-- **NASA Space Apps Challenge** – for fostering innovation and cross-disciplinary collaboration.
+- **NASA Space Apps Challenge** – for promoting innovation and collaboration.

 ---